-The Limestone Mountains are honeycombed with countless caves, some of which for ages concealed forgotten treasures.
-The Buddha Cave (Tham Pa Fa) was just discovered in 2004 and houses 229 priceless Buddha images.
+The Limestone Mountains are honeycombed with countless caves, some of which for years concealed forgotten treasures.
+The Buddha Cave (Tham Pa Fa) was discovered in 2004 and houses 229 priceless Buddha images.
 Kong Lor Cave is perhaps the most well-known in the province.
-It is 7.5 km long and as high and wide as 90-100 m in some places.
-The province has three national protected areas (NPA) that cover an enormous area about 6,295 km2 in total.
-Phou Hin Poun NPA encompasses much of the limestone Forest and has 43 recorded species of bats.
+It is 7,5 kilometers long and as high and wide as 90-100 meters in some places.
+The province has three national protected areas (NPA) that cover an enormous area about 6,295 square kilometers in total.
+Phou Hin Poun NPA encompasses much of the limestone forest and has 43 recorded species of bats.
 The Hin Namno NPA is located in the area where the Central Indochina Limestone meets the Annamite Chain, and as a result, has prominent limestone escarpments and caves.
-The most important area in terms of biodiversity.
-However is the Nakai-Nam Theun NPA with its complex range of habitats and newly discovered species of mammals such as the saola, giant muntjac, and Indochinese warty pig.
+The most important area in terms of biodiversity is the Nakai-Nam Theun NPA with its complex range of habitats and newly discovered species of mammals such as the saola, giant muntjac, and Indochinese warty pig.

-Inhabiting mainly lowland river valleys the Lao, Phouthai and other Tai-speaking peoples are the main ethnic groups in Khammouane.
+The Lao, Phouthai and other Tai-speaking peoples are the main ethnic groups in Khammouane.
+Inhabiting mainly lowland river valleys .
 There are also Mekong or Bru people, a Mon-Khmer-speaking ethnic minority that make up 13% of the provincial population.
 In smaller numbers are the Kri, Nguan, Atel, Themarou, and Maleng who are mainly found in the mountainous eastern part of the province.

-The vast forsest of the Nakai-Nam Theun National Protected Area are an important watershed that feed many Mekong tributaries as well as form the catchment area for Nam Theun 2, the largest hydropower project in Laos.
+The vast forest of the Nakai-Nam Theun National Protected Area is an important watershed that feeds many Mekong tributaries as well as forms the catchment area for Nam Theun 2, the largest hydropower project in Laos.